-Naked Gun 33⅓: The Final Insult (1994) - Drebin comes out of retirement and infiltrates a gang in prison.
+- Naked Gun 33⅓: The Final Insult (1994) - Drebin comes out of retirement to infiltrate a gang in prison and stop a plot to bomb the Oscars.
 He must also save his faltering marriage.

 The Naked Gun series provides examples of:

 - Accidental Hero: Due to Frank's klutzy tendencies, he often foils crimes completely by accident and without being aware of what's going on.
 In the second film, it's noted that he's killed one thousand drug dealers, the last two of whom he accidentally backed over with his car.

 - Affectionate Parody: Of cop shows, and later spy movies.

 - Amusing Injuries: With or without Injury Discretion Shots.

 - Artistic License Gun Safety: It's to be expected, really.

 - Aside Glance: The standard reaction from characters when another character they are in conversation with says something nonsensical.
 Which, in this movie series, means almost every conversation, and often switches between who is talking nonsense and who is giving the Aside Glance.